 - Chartered Legal Executives can become partners in law firms, coroners, judges or advocates in open court.

 - CILEx is the UK's largest professional body for paralegals, and the only membership body that independently regulates these legal practitioners.

 - Over 100,000 students have chosen CILEx for their career in law during the last 25 years.

 - CILEx qualifications are available at a variety of levels, from apprenticeships to graduate diplomas.

-- CILEx is unique in being a non-graduate route to qualification as a lawyer, although graduates are welcomed and the Graduate Fast-track Diploma gives law graduates a more affordable and viable alternative to the LPC.
+- CILEx is unique in being a non-graduate route to qualification as a lawyer, with graduates also welcomed.

 - Employers value CILEx qualifications - 67% of our students have their courses funded by their employer.